jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/Cheatsheet.md

 - Role assignments can be *Allow* or *Deny*
 - RBAC is free with Azure subscriptions
 - [Built-in roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) : *owner*, *contributor*, *reader*, *user access administrator*.
 Also specialized roles (ex.
 Network Contributor)
+- Cloud Device Administrator can only modify devices.
+Can't add\remove from groups.
+Only Group Owners can do that.

 ### Azure Policy
 - Free.
 Define\assign\manage standards (like ISO\HIPPA\GDPR) for resources